A Human-Centric Take on Model Monitoring: Application Areas, Design Considerations and Challenges for Model Monitoring: Practitioners' Perspectives

 As noted earlier, data drift, outlier detection, data integrity violation, model performance, and bias/fairness are the key dimensions of model monitoring highlighted by the interviewees.
 Next, we discuss the specific desiderata themes within some of these dimensions.

 For data drift, we found that all the interviewees consider input and output data distribution monitoring as a necessity for model monitoring.
-Further, such drift monitoring is treated as an indicator for model retraining.
+Also, such drift monitoring is treated as an indicator for model retraining.
 Further, data integrity violation and outlier detection are aspects that are discussed as a part of the data drift monitoring functionality as well.
+One interviewee said, \textit{``customers want simple stuff like data drift, performance monitoring, and some sort of anomaly detection.
+That is the first set of things they want."} Another interviewee mentioned, \textit{``customers are very worried about data integrity issues such as a breakdown in their pipeline they want to know immediately.
+A sudden change in data."} We note here that the ``customers" referred to by the interviewees are stakeholders interacting with these interviewees in professional settings who have expressed interest in using model monitoring systems as a service.

 For bias/fairness monitoring, customer requirements are currently driven through policies and regulations.
-Words such as ``policy",``regulatory constraints",``fines",``regulatory push" were used to describe the need for fairness monitoring.
+One interviewee stated, \textit{``Fairness is rare so far in my experience but with big banks, regulation and compliance are driving it."} Another interviewee said, \textit{``There is a smaller subset of cases for bias and fairness monitoring."} Words such as ``policy",``regulatory constraints",``fines", and ``regulatory push" were used to describe the need for fairness monitoring.
 Practitioners mentioned that compliance and risk management teams are concerned about bias/fairness also due to its impact on the trust and the reputation of a company.
-In this manner, an organization could proactively detect and mitigate any biases observed in its deployed models instead of having to react when such issues are discovered by external entities.
+By leveraging ML model monitoring, an organization could proactively detect and mitigate any biases observed in its deployed models instead of having to react when such issues are discovered by external entities.